rdappel/courses/pages/csharp-intermediate-programming/assignments/banking-part1.md

 ## User Interface Requirements

-- Main form contains a drop-down list (listbox) of customers displaying first and last name.
+- Main form contains a listbox of customers displaying first and last name.
 - Selecting a customer populates the details of the `Customer` object (including base properties from `Person`) in appropriate text boxes.
-- After selecting a customer, a button displays deposits in another list box or DataGridView.
-A similar button displays withdrawals.
+- After selecting a customer, that customer's deposits are displayed in a DataGridView and withdrawals in another DataGridView.
-- Pay attention to date format and alternate row coloring in grids.
 - **Add Deposit:** Opens a form to add deposit amount and date (do not show Id).
 - **Edit Deposit:** Opens a form to edit deposit amount and date (do not show Id).
 - **Add Withdrawal:** Opens a form to add withdrawal amount and date (do not show Id).